adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 ==========================================================================================

-_This is a selected bibliography of computer science and Python texts and other materials that you may explore as references or further reading._
+_This is a selected bibliography of computer science and Python texts and other materials that you may explore as references or further reading.
+Many weekly readings will come from these materials.
+Specific readings will be posted on Moodle for each week._

 Alvarado, C., Dodds, Z., Kuenning, G., & Libeskind-Hadas, R. (2013). [_CS for All_](http://www.cs.hmc.edu/csforall/).
+Claremont, CA: Harvey Mudd College.

 Barry, P. (2009). _Head first programming: [a learner’s guide to programming using the Python language]_.
 Beijing ; Sebastopol,